Contaminated soil and sediment

 - Determining whether excavated soil can be managed as “exempt” is a self-implementing process which is outlined in Exempt Soil Management: A Self-Implementing Option for Soil Excavated During a Response Action under chs.
 NR 700 through NR 750, Wis.
 Admin.
 Code (RR-103)

-2. Obtaining an exemption through NR 718 to manage contaminated soil or other solid waste.
+2. Obtaining an exemption through NR 718 to manage contaminated soil or other solid waste

 The Remediation and Redevelopment (RR) Program may grant an exemption to the solid waste rules through ch.
 NR 718, Wis.
 Admin.
 Code, so that the material generated from response action sites may be managed somewhere besides a licensed facility.
 Obtaining this exemption typically requires that the generator provide the DNR a description of the material management activities that will take place, the material that will be reused, and whether any continuing obligations will be imposed at the completion of the activity to ensure that the reused material does not pose a risk to human health or the environment.